Gold IRA BlueprintForum

 3

-ronald_morrisπŸ‘‘Elite (1m-5m)Real Investorβ€’3 days ago
+ronald_morrisπŸ‘‘Elite (1m-5m)Real Investorβ€’about 2 months ago

 Totally agree with the premise here, "better" is definitely subjective.
 For my gold IRA, it's always been about diversification in precious metals, not chasing the *absolute* highest return.
 Based here in Virginia Beach, I actually rolled over a significant chunk of my old 401k a few years back – around $800k – into a self-directed account.
 The tax advantages were a huge motivator, and having a tangible asset independent of market volatility just makes me sleep better at night when I think about my retirement savings.